 Not only will this help your authenticity to shine through, but it will also help you to attract the right talent, to reduce churn, to keep everyone motivated and to make your business thrive.

-Embed brand purpose into every aspect of your employee communications, use Workplace branding to convey your brand spirit and encourage specific behaviours through reward and appraisal systems.
+Embed brand purpose into every aspect of your employee communications, use Workplace branding to convey your brand spirit and encourage specific behaviors through reward and appraisal systems.

 'There must be a strong match between your brand and your internal company culture.
 Your people are your brand.
 It is they who directly represent you with your customers, so your brand journey really starts with them.'